Those Who Have Never Heard: A Survey of the Major Positions

 The fate of those who die never hearing about the gospel of Jesus is a subcategory of religious pluralism.
 This is the issue Porphyry and my daughter Lexi raised, and it is the focus of this paper.
 My general framework for dealing with this issue is to see it as part of the problem of evil—the soteriological problem of evil, if you will.
 The Bible declares that “God so loved the world, that He gave His only begotten son” to save it (John 3:16) and that God is “not wishing for any to perish but for all to come to repentance” (2 Peter 3:9).
 These texts are illustrative of the many passages proclaiming God’s incredible love for, and desire to save, sinners.
 However, the Bible also teaches that there is only one Savior, Jesus, and it is through Him and Him alone that salvation has been brought to humanity.
 “And there is salvation in no one else; for there is no other name under heaven that has been given among men, by which we must be saved” (Acts 4:12).
 The soteriological problem of evil then, is located in the tension between these two important beliefs that the church has long proclaimed: (1) God’s universal salvific will and (2) the particularity of salvation in Jesus.
 Jesus is the only savior, yet God desires all to be saved.
 What does the creator God, who redeemed humanity through the death and Resurrection of Jesus, do to accomplish this goal?
 Does God make the salvation found only in Jesus available to all people?
 Is salvation universally accessible?
 If so, how might God work to accomplish this purpose?

-The following chart provides a schematic overview of five of the six major positions I shall discuss.
+The chart on the following page provides a schematic overview of five of the six major positions I shall discuss.

 Universal Opportunity before Death